-Karma, my tour guide for the whole trip, greeted me with a welcome gift- a white shawl.
+Karma (you can contact him via Whatsapp +975-17454690 if you need help in finding a tour operator that suits your needs), my tour guide for the whole trip, greeted me with a welcome gift- a white shawl.
 We then proceeded to the car and Kim, our driver, drove us to our first stop- Tamchog Lhakang, a temple located on the way from Paro to Thimphu, dedicated to Tangthong Gyalpo, a 15thcentury Tibetan Bridge Builder.
 To reach the temple, one must cross an iron-bridge that was reconstructed using some of the original chain links he personally built.

 After that, we proceeded to the heart of the capital and went to Memorial Chorten next.
 This Stupa, or shrine, was built to honor the third King or Druk Gyalpo, Jigme Dorji Wangchuck.

 Next stop- National Textile Museum.
 It was a very educational trip as I got to witness how colorful the textile industry of Bhutan is- the story behind the intricate patterns and weaving methods they use per region and understand the roles played by this product in various sectors of the society: may it be in religious, official, or in social events.